EternityForest/AnyoneCanDoIt/MathELI5.md

  In the real world, it is used to describe how physical systems change (generally over time).
 This can be used to model the number of predator/prey in an ecosystem, the performance of stocks, the temperature and weather, the speed of your car... among many other things.

+### Integration

+When you "integrate" something in calculus, you're basically just finding the area under the curve that you would get, if you graphed it, although "Under" might not be the best description if there's negative numbers involved.

+### Differentiation

+To differentiate, or take the derivative, means to find the rate of change in a function.

+This produces a new function and a new graph.
+For example, the derivative of a diagonal line, is just a flat line, because the rate of change itself doesn't change.

+### They're opposites!

+Now suppose you have a constant flat line at 1.
+The area "under" the line, between 1 and 0, is an infinitely long rectangle (I'm not sure if that makes sense in geometry, but it's a simple way to describe it)

+Let's divide it up into 1 unit long squares.
+1\*1 is just 1, so every time we move forward by 1 step, the total area under the curve we have seen so far increases by 1.

+If we were to plot that integral, we would see a diagonal slope(Ok fine, a "linear function").

+It's slope would obviously be one unit up for every one unit forward.

+Now suppose we differentiate that slope.
+The rate of change at any point is 1/1, so we get back our original line.

+### They're not about steps

+Calculatus allows one to mathematically and symbolically derive a new function that describes an integral or derivative.
+When you do calculus, you probably aren't starting with a table of points and making another table by adding and subtracting.

+You start with a function, and wind up with another function.

+In doing so, you learn something about "What makes the function tick".
+Maybe the rate of change speeds up over time.
+Maybe it slows down to zero.
+This result may be practical, interesting, or even beautiful.

+How one goes about this, I have no idea.
+But powerful CAS software can do it for you.

+As I don't understand this stuff well enough to see for myself the "real beauty of the patterns all around us", I can really only trust that it is in fact, there, considering how many see it.

+### Gravity

+Gravity accelerates things by a certain number of meters per second, every second.
+Wind resistance increases as the speed does, slowing it down.

+If I drop a ball, when does it land?
+What is the top speed it will reach if I drop it from a tower?

+It is easy to see why physicists and engineers love calculus so much, and how one might figure out when a ball hits the ground, if they understood it, or had access to the right software and references.

 ## Prime Numbers